Jeff406/crowdfunding-platform-autotest/README.md

 Due to lack of time I cannot prepare a real website for test.
 If there is any junk data, it's just 1 or 2 users with invalid names are created.
 My sorry again.

+In the "docs" folder, you will find the solution for the 2 challenges.

 **Objectives**
  - To build a automation testing project against the User Registration Form for crowdfunding platform
  - Integrate Mochawesome report